akhodakivskiy/VimFx/documentation/api.md

   - focusable: Any focusable element not falling into another category.
   - scrollable: Like “scrollable” when `id` is “normal” (see above).

+- context:

+  - context: An element that can have a context menu opened.

 - select: